Skip to main content

 Pros

-If you like being part of a close-knit group, and if you love socializing, Greek life might be a great fit.
+If you enjoy being part of a close-knit group and you love socializing, Greek life might be a great fit.
 There’s seemingly always something happening in Greek life; plan on receiving lots of invitations to events and parties.
-Members of fraternities and sororities are introduced to a lot of people through their groups.
-This is not only helpful for navigating college, but can also pay dividends even after school, as they provide access to large alumni networks.
+Members of fraternities and sororities are introduced to numerous people through their groups.
+This is not only helpful for navigating college, but can also pay dividends even after school, as it provides access to large alumni networks.

 Joining a frat or sorority will also likely mean you have the opportunity to live in your pledged house in your junior or senior year—and being surrounded by your brothers or sisters can be super fun, as well as supportive.

-Greek life also provides an easy avenue for students to get involved on their campus as philanthropy is a large tenet of Greek organizations.
-Additionally, there are many opportunities to take on leadership roles in your fraternity or sorority that provide great experience.
+Greek life also provides an easy avenue for students to get involved on their campus, as philanthropy is a large tenet of Greek organizations.
+Additionally, there are many opportunities to take on leadership roles in your fraternity or sorority that provide excellent experience.

 Cons

 Greek life has also been classified as being biased and discriminatory.
 In recent years, issues involving a lack of diversity have arisen in Greek life.
-It can also be cost prohibitive, as you have to pay dues to remain a member in the organization.
-Although Greek life scholarships might be available, the thought of paying to be in a club can be off putting for some students.
+It can also be cost-prohibitive, as you have to pay dues to remain a member of the organization.
+Although Greek life scholarships might be available, the thought of paying to be in a club can be off-putting for some students.

-Lastly, Greek life can be socially limiting, as it is common for students to only associate with members of other Greek organizations.
-In many cases, it’s even more restrictive, as members of some fraternities and sororities will only socialize with other select Greek organizations.
+Lastly, Greek life can be socially limiting—it’s common for students to only associate with members of other Greek organizations.
+In many cases, it’s even more restrictive, as members of some fraternities and sororities only socialize with other select Greek organizations.

 Still wondering if Greek life is important when choosing a college?
 If so, check out our blog Should Greek Life Matter When Choosing a College?